How does the "Replace in CSS files" feature work?

 ShortPixel Adaptive Images (SPAI) added in its version 1.4.0 a new feature called Replace in CSS files.

 We added this feature so we can replace the background images on CSS files with an optimized version.
 If it's enabled, SPAI will do its job for such files, which is:

 - Minify the CSS files

-- Serve the background images from our CDN, which means that it will replace the URLs of the background images.
-For example, this - www.example.com/image.jpg - will be changed to - cdn.shortpixel.ai/spai/.../www.example.com/image.jpg -
+- Serve both the CSS files and the background images from our CDN, which means that SPAI will replace the URLs of the background images.
+For example, the URL

-This option works by default for CSS files on your domain.
+This option, if enabled, works by default for CSS files on your domain.
 If you have CSS files from other domains, you can add them on the text box, separated by commas.